What is Ohio Corporation Foreign Qualification

 |

-| The Annual Report includes basic information about your Ohio Foreign Corporation including information on your Board of Directors and Officers.
+The Annual Report includes basic information about your Ohio Foreign Corporation including information on your Officers and Directors.

 Failure to submit a properly completed Ohio Annual Report to the Ohio Secretary of State on or before the